Alexkuva/data-engineering-zoomcamp-2024/week-04-analytics-engineering/homework/README.md

 ## Question 2:
 ### What is the code that our CI job will run?
 Where is this code coming from?
-- The code from the development branch we are requesting to merge to main
+- The code from a development branch requesting a merge to main

 ## Question 3: